Language: EN

 • Or simply compare from left to right (as in the case of positives), but now the one with a 0 is greater

-Personally, I would choose the second option.
-But use the one that seems most comfortable to you.
+Personally, I would go with the second option.
+But use whichever you find more comfortable.